 Now you can benefit from my laziness!
 Here’s my run down of the best 6 easy (I mean it, so easy) songs that just about anyone can learn to play in a few minutes.

-If you need a quick cheat sheet first, here are the chords you will need:
+If you need a quick cheat sheet first, here are the 4 easy chords that can quickly start practising:

 Let’s crack on with the guide…